ahmedk92/ahmedk92.github.io/_posts/2017-12-15-Acheiving Dynamic Localisation in iOS.md

 To organize, we have two problems: (1) flipping views based on the chosen language direction preference.
 (2) Guiding `NSLocalizedString` to use the correct strings.

 ### (1) Flipping views
-Since iOS 9, there's this property that enables you to decide, for a view, wether it should be always displayed left-to-right, or right-to-left (despite whatever is the language), or it should follow the language.
+Since iOS 9, there's this property that enables you to decide, for a view, whether it should be always displayed left-to-right, or right-to-left (despite whatever is the language), or it should follow the language.
 The property is [semanticContentAttribute](https://developer.apple.com/documentation/uikit/uiview/1622461-semanticcontentattribute).

 Now, the question is when to set that property to take its effect? and how?
 Usually, UI is diversely created; maybe from storyboards, XIBs, or code.
 So, an early point of initialization is a good time; e.g. `initWithCoder:` (for views designed in Interface Builder) or `iniWithFrame` (for views created by code). `awakeFromNib` is a good time too for views designed in Interface Builder.
 OK, but how would we override those methods?
 [Swizzling](http://nshipster.com/method-swizzling/) to the rescue.